komikku-app/komikku-extensions/CONTRIBUTING.md

 a.k.a. the Browse source entry point in the app (invoked by tapping on the source name).

 - The app calls `fetchPopularManga` which should return a `MangasPage` containing the first batch of found `SManga` entries.
     - This method supports pagination.
 When user scrolls the manga list and more results must be fetched, the app calls it again with increasing `page` values (starting with `page=1`).
-This continues until `MangasPage.hasNextPage` is passed as `true` and `MangasPage.mangas` is not empty.
+This continues while `MangasPage.hasNextPage` is passed as `true` and `MangasPage.mangas` is not empty.
 - To show the list properly, the app needs `url`, `title` and `thumbnail_url`.
 You **must** set them here.
 The rest of the fields could be filled later (refer to Manga Details below).
     - You should set `thumbnail_url` if is available, if not, `fetchMangaDetails` will be **immediately** called (this will increase network calls heavily and should be avoided).